Fynn8962/Lern-Periode-13/ReactTutorialAddition.md

 - `.map()` Method: Transforms the raw data (history array) into visual UI elements (buttons).

-- `key` Property: We assign a uniqe `key={move}` to each list item.
-This acts like an ID card. helping React distinguish between items when the list is udpated or re-ordered, ensuring efficient rendering.
+- `key` Property: We assign a unique `key={move}` to each list item.
+This acts like an ID card, helping React distinguish between items when the list is updated or re-ordered, ensuring efficient rendering.